MELDProject/meld_graph/docs/interpret_results.md

 ## Export the results in an HTML viewer

 The results of the MELD Graph pipeline can be displayed in a viewer and saved as a HTML file.
-This enable to visualise the predicted clusters and pial and white surfaces on top of the T1w and FLAIR scans, and share the results alongside the PDF report.
-The HTML file will enable anyone to click on it and view the results, even if they do not have MELD installed.
+This enables visualisation of the predicted clusters and the pial and white surfaces on top of the T1w and FLAIR scans.
+This HTML file can be shared with colleagues alongside the PDF report.
+You do not need MELD installed to view the HTML file.

 **WARNING** : The MRI scans are embedded into the HTML file.
-Be careful when sending this HTML to someone, as if the scans are not completely anonymised, the HTML may contains patients identifiers.
+Be careful when sending this HTML, as if the scans are not completely anonymised the HTML will contain patients identifiers.

-An example of HTML viewer is provided [here](https://raw.githack.com/MELDProject/meld_graph/v2.2.6/docs/images/qc_viewer_sub-00138.html).
-It has been created using the results of MELD Graph ran on patient `sub-00138` from an open source FCDs dataset [doi:10.18112/openneuro.ds004199.v1.0.6](https://openneuro.org/datasets/ds004199/versions/1.0.6)
+An example of the HTML viewer is provided [here](https://raw.githack.com/MELDProject/meld_graph/v2.2.6/docs/images/qc_viewer_sub-00138.html).
+It has been created using the results of MELD Graph ran on patient `sub-00138` from the open source FCDs dataset [doi:10.18112/openneuro.ds004199.v1.0.6](https://openneuro.org/datasets/ds004199/versions/1.0.6).

 To create this HTML viewer for your subject run the command below.
-The HTML viewer will be saved in /output/predictions_reports/<subject_id>/reports
+The HTML viewer will be saved in `/output/predictions_reports/<subject_id>/reports`

 ::::{tab-set}
 :::{tab-item} Docker